What Is Negligence In Personal Injury Compensation Claims?

 You must show that the breach of duty alleged has actually caused the accident and your resultant injuries for which you are claiming.

-A More Serious Example Of A Breach Of Duty
+Do You Have A More Serious Example Of A Breach Of Duty in A Compensation Claim?

 If due to the negligence of your employer, you have a crate fall on your head when opening a trailer door, then it is reasonably foreseeable that you might suffer an injury to your head.